Market Your Art on Facebook

 The caption on your art is important here.
 Use your keywords to help name those images when you are using them for web content.

 3-Leverage your time by Linking Twitter to your Facebook.
-If you begin to use tweetdeck this is very simple to do.
+You can use a platform such as tweetdeck to make this very simple.
 You can download tweetdeck for free at http://wwwtweetdeck.com

 4-This is totally cool.
 You can add the “profile HTML” application to your profile page.
 What this means for you is that you can add html code into your profile page.
 Cool.
 That means it could be a banner ad or anything using code.
 I am going to put an opt-in box for the magazine there.
 The only thing to do an opt-in page you need is the code from your chosen auto-responder.